veebch/boostbox/README.md

 ## Terminal tools

 I recently discovered that my 1990s terminal toolkit is starting to look a bit dated.
-This [post](https://www.veeb.ch/projects/2026-linux-commands) describes a modern set of equivalents (fd, rg, bat, eza) as well as a gap created by modern file volumes that has been filled since when the toolkit was first designed (zoxide and fd).
+This [post](https://www.veeb.ch/projects/2026-linux-commands) describes a modern set of equivalents (fd, rg, bat, eza) as well as a gap created by modern file volumes that has been filled since when the toolkit was first designed (zoxide and fzf).

 ### Terminal multiplexer